charlesweir/BrickPython/docs/introduction.rst

 nevertheless allow other things to go on before they return.
 This relies on the Python 'yield' statement, which allows a function to go 'on hold' while other processing happens.

-Strictly speaking, what this package supports aren't true coroutines: a 'true' coroutine has its own stack, so that if a coroutine function calls another function that calls 'yield', that would still work.
+Strictly speaking, what this package supports aren't true coroutines: a 'true' coroutine has its own stack.
 Python doesn't support that, but we have ways around the problem.

 Python 3.4 will have better support for coroutines - see http://docs.python.org/3.4/library/asyncio.html .